SmartlyDressedGames/Unturned-Docs/assets/level-asset.rst

 When clouds are disabled (``Has_Clouds false``), these properties can be used to control a custom particle system using the cloud color and intensity from the lighting settings.

+.. warning:: Custom clouds are *not* recommended as they behave inconsistently at lower max draw distances.

+	Early versions of 3.x had a very high max draw distance (~8 km).
+The sun, moon, clouds, and stars were 3D objects scaled almost to the edge of the far clip plane.

+	Later versions combined these details into a skybox shader which enabled the max draw distance to be configured by players, but at the cost of reduced customization.

+	As a workaround, mappers created 3D cloud particles attached to the camera.
+Distant particles were cut off at the far clip plane, but a shader with the ``ZClip False`` resolved this.

+	Unfortunately, it seems after the engine update in 3.25.9.2 this workaround broke: the particle system can be culled at low draw distances.
+This is understandable from the engine's perspective, as using the particle system's origin for culling is suboptimal.
+As of March 2026 we're not aware of a workaround to force the particle system to render.

 **CloudOverride_Prefab** :ref:`Master Bundle Pointer <doc_data_masterbundleptr>`: Prefab to instantiate and attach to lighting.

 **CloudOverride_ParticleSystems** *list*: Dictionaries describing particle systems in ``CloudOverride_Prefab`` with the following additional properties: